ptsource/Developer-Platform/README.md

 * Syntax Highlighting for over 100 languages
 * FTP Client
 * Customizable tools
+* Column markers
+* Bookmarks
+* Search and replace with regular expressions
+* Search and replace in multiple files
+* Supports calling external tools
 * ... and much more

 ## Shell Interpreters Included